-Sometimes when we are on the brink of madness, we just need one person to save us.
+Sometimes, when we are on the brink of madness, we just need one person to save us.
 A warm heart that recollects our shattered pieces together and gives us the will to live again.
-In the film, Long Weekend, a stranger just spends the weekend with a weary-miserable protagonist, finally enriching him with hope and a spark to live again.
-He shines again and brighter than ever.
-Like it is rightly said, a little love can do wonders, and this is definitely a story about love.
+In the film “Long Weekend,” a stranger simply spends the weekend with a tired, depressed protagonist, eventually filling him with hope and a desire to live again.
+He shines again, brighter than ever.
+As it is rightly said, a little love can do wonders, and this is definitely a story about love.

 ‘Long Weekend’ Summary

 The next day, when Bart discusses Vienna with Doug, even his friend is stunned to hear that she doesn’t carry a cell phone in this modern world.
-Keeping aside all suspicions, Bart takes Vienna on a date, but when she pays all the bills and payments, Bart couldn’t stop his worries.
+Keeping aside all suspicions, Bart takes Vienna on a date, but when she pays all the bills and payments, Bart can’t stop his worries.
 Bart finally blares out.

 ‘Long Weekend’ Ending Explained

 For the time being, Bart trusted Vienna’s story about time travel.
-Though, her constant emotional outbursts compel Bart to take her to a doctor.
+However, her constant emotional outbursts compel Bart to take her to a doctor.
 At the hospital, Bart starts bleeding through his nose and blacks out.

 In the beginning, Vienna told Bart that she had come to invest money for her mother.
 But in reality, she went to the past from the future to save Bart.
-Doug considers the notion a miracle that Bart was at the hospital when his tumor exploded.
+Doug considers it a miracle that Bart was at the hospital when his tumor exploded.
 If he had been at any other location, it would have been difficult to save him.
 Thus, it could be concluded that Vienna brought Bart to the hospital because she knew what would happen.
-She kept him in a way.
+She saved him, in a way.

 The film is short and subtle.
-It has derived many references from popular movies like “It’s a Wonderful Life,” Back to the Future, and others.
+It has derived many references from popular movies like “It’s a Wonderful Life,” “Back to the Future,” and others.
 The film has paid homage to them as well.
 The initial conversation between Bart and Vienna is filled with movie references and popular actors’ impressions.
-Without a moment of dullness, Long Weekend aims to bring new hope into its protagonist’s shedding life.
-Thematically, it explores the idea that a weekend could change your perspective towards life, much like the film, It’s a Wonderful Life.
+Without a moment of dullness, “Long Weekend” aims to bring new hope into its protagonist’s shedding life.
+Thematically, it explores the idea that a weekend could change your perspective on life, much like the film “It’s a Wonderful Life.”

-Long Weekend is a 2021 romantic science fiction film written and directed by Steve Basilone.
+“Long Weekend” is a 2021 romantic science fiction film written and directed by Steve Basilone.